Tat1/colours-demo/README.md

 ---

+#### Step 1

-I changed the code to focus on animations and how the user would interact with them.
+I changed the tickle to an object which was a circle and with the tickle code it allowed me to interact and move the circle around the screen.
 ```
 String message = "tickle";
 float x, y; // X and Y coordinates of text